Tom Tom Club: Boom Boom Chi Boom Boom and Dark Sneak Love Action

 There was then a four-year gap until the band's next album, the first version of Boom Boom Chi Boom Boom, released in 1988.
 By this stage, the band's non-US deal with Island had expired and the album was released outside the United States on Fontana/PolyGram.
 On the album, the group adapted a more conventional rock style with a harder edged sound and a hint of menace in the lyrics of some songs.
 The group's line-up was also solidified along more conventional commercial lines.
 Whereas the previous two albums had been recorded by a loose collective of a dozen musicians, the band was now reduced to the trio of Weymouth, Frantz, and Weymouth's sister Laura Weymouth.
-Members Bruce Martin and Victoria Clamp were part of the recording of this album and there were a number of prominent guest musicians on the record, including Lou Reed and Talking Heads' front man David Byrne on a cover of Reed's "Femme Fatale".
+Members Mark Roule, Gary Pozner and Victoria Clamp were part of the recording of this album and there were a number of prominent guest musicians on the record, including Lou Reed and Talking Heads' front man David Byrne on a cover of Reed's "Femme Fatale".
 The fourth member of Talking Heads, Jerry Harrison, also featured on some tracks.
 As with Close to the Bone, the album was not a commercial success although "Suboceana" received some radio play, mainly in the UK, and the single "Don't Say No" made the UK Singles Chart (Tom Tom Club's fifth, and to date final, single to do so).
 The album was the first Tom Tom Club album to be issued on CD and the Japanese CD version featured an added bonus track, the B-side "Devil, Does Your Dog Bite?", which was also featured on the soundtrack to the film Married to the Mob.
-"Suboceana" and " Don't Say No" were also remixed for dance clubs in Deep House and Acid House styles respectively by house music pioneer Marshall Jefferson in 1988.
+"Suboceana" and "Don't Say No" were also remixed for dance clubs in Deep House and Acid House styles respectively by house music pioneer Marshall Jefferson in 1988.